danforthcenter/plantcv/docs/visualize_histogram.md

 - **Parameters:**
     - img - Image data which is numpy.ndarray, the original image for analysis.
     - mask - Optional binary mask made from selected contours (default mask=None).
-    - bins - Number of class to divide spectrum into (default bins=256).
+    - bins - Number of class to divide spectrum into (default bins=100).
     - lower_bound - lower bound of range to be shown in the histogram (default lower_range=None).
     - upper_bound - upper bound of range to be shown in the histogram.
     - title - The title for the histogram (default title=None)

 **Context:**
-    - Examine the distribution of the signal, this can help select a value for binary thresholding.
+    - Examine the distribution of the signal, this can help select a value for calling the binary thresholding function.

 - **Example use:**
     - [Use In NIR Tutorial](nir_tutorial.md)